Pipeline Pattern in Java: Streamlining Data Processing with Modular Components

 Wikipedia says

-The stages of our pipeline are called Handlers.
+Let's create a string processing pipeline example.
+The stages of our pipeline are called Handler

 interface Handler<I, O> {